-56. Rwanda noted efforts made by Norway to fulfil its human rights commitments since its last UPR, including improving gender equality and accessibility for persons with disabilities and combating forced marriage, FGM and domestic violence.
-It also commended Norway for handling the cases of Genocide suspects by prosecuting and extraditing them.
+56. Rwanda noted efforts made by Norway to fulfil its human rights commitments since its last UPR, including improving gender equality and accessibility for persons with disabilities and combating forced marriage, female genital mutilation and domestic violence.
+It also commended Norway for its handling of the cases of genocide suspects through prosecution and extradition.

-57. Saudi Arabia expressed concern about persistent cases of domestic violence, rape and hate crimes, which targeted certain ethnic groups and minorities, particularly Muslims.
-It urged the Government to take vigorous action against hate crimes and to promote equality of all citizens.
+57. Saudi Arabia expressed concern about persistent cases of domestic violence, rape and hate crime targeted at certain ethnic groups and minorities, particularly Muslims.
+It urged the Government to take vigorous action against hate crimes and to promote the equality of all citizens.

 58. Serbia acknowledged positive developments in strengthening human rights in the country.
-It suggested that Norway further step up efforts to address discrimination of vulnerable groups in the context of its national integration policy.
+It suggested that Norway step up its efforts to address discrimination of vulnerable groups in the context of its national integration policy.

-59. Sierra Leone commended Norway's generous contribution of overseas development assistance.
+59. Sierra Leone commended Norway for its generous assistance to development overseas.
 It stressed the importance of developing strategies to promote tolerance and diversity and strengthening measures to ensure greater equality for women and minorities.

-It was concerned about reports of hate speech and hate crime against minority groups, asylum-seekers and immigrants.
+It was concerned about reports of hate speech and hate crime against minority groups, asylum seekers and immigrants.

-60. Slovenia recognized Norway as an example of safeguarding democracy, ensuring the rule of law and focusing efforts on addressing key human rights challenges facing member States in the turbulent global world of today.
+60. Slovenia recognized Norway as a role model in terms of safeguarding democracy, ensuring the rule of law and focusing efforts on addressing key human rights challenges currently facing States globally in a turbulent world.

-61. South Africa expressed its appreciation for the continued and consistent contribution of Norway to development projects in Africa.
-It noted efforts made by Norway since its last review and encouraged it to continue in its efforts towards the promotion, protection and fulfilment of human rights in the country.
+61. South Africa expressed appreciation for the continued and consistent contribution of Norway to development projects in Africa.
+It noted efforts made by Norway since its last review and encouraged it to continue its efforts to promote, protect and fulfil human rights in the country.

-62. Spain noted that the Norwegian Government had decided to establish a new independent international human rights institution and that measures were being taken to tackle the problem of gender-based violence.
+62. Spain noted that the Government of Norway had decided to establish a new independent international human rights institution and that measures were being taken to tackle the problem of gender-based violence.